 I'm excited to announce the complete redesign of Go Backpacking is now live!

-After almost 4 years of using free and premium designs I customized myself, it was finally time I hired a professional.
+After almost four years of using free and premium designs I customized myself, it was finally time I hired a professional.

 I've always been a fan of minimalist web designs.